Insulation Calculator

 Drywall Calculator

-Calculate how many sheets of drywall you need for walls and ceilings.
+Calculate how many sheets of drywall or plasterboard you need for walls and ceilings.

-Quickly calculate square footage, square yards, and acres.
+Quickly calculate area in square feet, square yards, acres, square meters, and hectares.

-Estimate roofing squares needed based on footprint and roof pitch.
+Estimate roofing squares and surface area based on footprint and roof pitch.

-Calculate cubic yards and bags of concrete for slabs, footings, and pads.
+Calculate cubic yards, cubic meters, and bags of concrete for slabs, footings, and pads.

 Use tool →